-I’d like to address the bull shit that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that blah blah blah … you know the score.
+I’d like to address the nonsense that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that it represents liberating feminism (Linda Sarsour) … you know the typical lines.

 Cummins writes an article I think misrepresents Bloom.

 I criticise that, I think without hysteria.
 I don’t especially make Blooms case, but point out what I see as a misreading of it.
 I even open with a questioning stance, in case I’m missing something.